 By Jim Shi Posted September 20, 2011, 2:00 PM EDT

-NEW YORK To celebrate the global launch of its flagship L.12.12 fragrance, its first-ever scent collection for men, Lacoste harkened back to founder René Lacoste's roots as an inventor, with a multifaceted approach that tapped into such realms as dance, color, virtual technology, and even a live art installation.
+To celebrate the global launch of its flagship L.12.12 fragrance, its first-ever scent collection for men, Lacoste harkened back to founder René Lacoste's roots as an inventor, with a multifaceted approach that tapped into such realms as dance, color, virtual technology, and even a live art installation.

 Developed by Glow Design Group—the New York-based event design and production company that recently oversaw Jaguar's 50th anniversary party for its E-type car at the IAC Building—the event on Monday at Grand Central Terminal's Vanderbilt Hall kicked off with a performance for 300 guests by the Gallim Dance Company, alongside Lacoste fans the brand brought in using its Facebook page.
 And following remarks from Lacoste Fragrances executive Antoine Delagrange and a second dance performance that featured music by Grandmaster Flash and the Furious Five, The Social Network actor Max Minghella—whose connection was no coincidence, given the affair's emphasis on social media—delivered the kabuki drop reveal of live sculpture “La Machine L.12.12.”